These Are The 7 Best Full-Coverage Foundations

 The deets: 30ml

-The formula: This extreme-coverage foundation blends like a dream and covers ERRRRYTHING in site.
+The formula: This extreme-coverage foundation blends like a dream and covers ERRRRYTHING in sight.
 Plus, the shade range is unbelievable, so you’ll be able to find a true match no matter what your shade or undertone.
 Our only slight problem with this foundation is that it doesn’t last as well as some of the others – but the coverage is just SO good.
 We like to mix this with any of our other foundations, which helps to improve wear-time and give insane coverage – even diluted, this covers like a boss.

 Tips: Start with a pore-smoothing primer, we love the Tarte Base Tape Primer.
 This sets to a matte, transfer-proof finish, but if you have oily skin, we recommend setting with a powder.